 Buffers

-No at grade or above-ground development other than restoration or enhancement projects, public access, public infrastructure, or public safety facilities shall occur within 200 feet of the ocean OHWM, as measured on a horizontal plane perpendicular to the OHWM.
+No at-grade or above-ground development other than restoration or enhancement projects, public access, public infrastructure, or public safety facilities shall occur within 200 feet of the ocean OHWM, as measured on a horizontal plane perpendicular to the OHWM.

 For associated wetlands, buffers shall be those required by the city’s Critical Areas regulations.